 On 2 September 1636, Joseph Hull took the oath as a Freeman of the Massachusetts Bay Colony.

-Back in England, Joseph Hull’s father, Thomas, died on 29 December 1636, in Crewkerne, Somerset, England.
+Meanwhile, back in England, Joseph Hull’s father Thomas passed away on 29 December 1636, in Crewkerne, Somerset, England.

-In 1638, Joseph Hull was elected a deputy to the General Court and was appointed a magistrate for the settlement of “small causes”.
-He seems to have devoted himself to civic affairs.
+During this period of his life, Joseph Hull devoted himself to civic affairs.
+In 1638, Joseph Hull was elected a deputy to the General Court and was appointed a magistrate for the settlement of “small causes.”

 While Joseph Hull was in the Plymouth Colony, he began raising cattle.
-Unfortunately, because of his new endeavor, Joseph Hull was named defendant in several trespass suits.
-It is interesting to note that in all but one of these actions, the constable attached two of Joseph Hull’s steers.
+Unfortunately, because of his new endeavor, Joseph Hull was named the defendant in several trespass suits.
+It is interesting to note that in all but one of these actions, the constable attached two of Joseph Hull’s steers to the ruling.
 Obviously, Joseph Hull’s cattle were highly desired by the plaintiffs.